mis16121/Michael-Sisson-s-Portfolio/index.md

 **Project + Presentation on Principles of Robot Motion and Configuration Manifolds**
 - Covered topics including:
-    -configuration space topology and dimension,
+    - configuration space topology and dimension,
-    -obstacles and path planning problems,
+    - obstacles and path planning problems,
-    -matrix representations of rigid body configurations (SO(n) and SE(n)), -transformations between configuration and velocity representations,
+    - matrix representations of rigid body configurations (SO(n) and SE(n)),
+    - transformations between configuration and velocity representations,
-    -induced metrics + physical interpretation of geodesics.
+    - induced metrics + physical interpretation of geodesics.